What is Cap Rate (REIT)?

 The formula for calculating the cap rate is given as follows:

 - Net Operating Income is the annual income expected to be generated by the property.
-It is obtained by taking the expenses incurred in regular upkeep of the property and deducting it from the annual expected income.
+It is obtained by taking the expenses incurred in the regular upkeep of the property and deducting them from the annual expected income.
 The expenses should include items such as property taxes, utilities, insurance costs, homeowner association fees, etc. The value should exclude the mortgage principal and interest payments.

 - Current Market Value represents the amount that a property can be sold in the current marketplace.
 The value is obtained by getting the recent sales price of similar properties in the area.